Mithymna: Ottoman Period

 Molyvos is the last castle occupied by the Turks in 1462 after strong resistance.
-The first centuries of the Ottoman Occupation include confiscations of people’s fortunes, hard taxation imposing and cruelty on behalf of the conquerors.
-This eventually leads to the shift of the chair of the Metropolis of Mithymna to the neighboring Kalloni where it still remains to this day.
+The first centuries of the Ottoman Occupation included confiscations of people’s fortunes, hard taxation and cruelty from the conquerors.
+This eventually lead to the shift of the chair of the Metropolis of Mithymna to the neighboring Kalloni where it still remains to this day.
 A great part of the population also chooses to go over to the opposite coast in search of a better life.

 As Molova under the Ottoman Empire, the city was a kaza of the sanjak of Metelin in the vilayet of Rhodes.

-After the Kucuk-Kainartzi treaty (1774) and the Hatti Sherif (1839) and Hatti Humayun (1856) decrees, the economy gradually goes back to the hands of the locals who are now in charge of the shipping and transit commerce with the minor Asia coasts and the Balkan countries and even Russia.
+After the Kucuk-Kainartzi treaty (1774) and the Hatti Sherif (1839) and Hatti Humayun (1856) decrees, the economy gradually went back to the hands of the locals who are now in charge of shipping and transit commerce with Minor Asia's coasts, the Balkan countries, and Russia.

-Olive oil, soap, wine, fish and salted fish, business activities in Minor Asia, all accumulate a great deal of wealth and power in the hands of the people of Molyvos imprinted on the settlement’s mansions, schools and educational institutes.
-Male and female schools are established, “The Muse Fraternity” with its library, the local Club, the athletic Club “Arion” etc.
+Olive oil, soap, wine, fish and salted fish, and business activities in Minor Asia contributed to the economy of Molyvos, contributing to a rise of mansions, schools and educational institutes in the region during this period.
+Male and female schools were established, such as 'The Muse Fraternity' with its library, the local Club, the athletic 'Club Arion', etc.